vk22006/event-ticketing-platform/README.md

+10211CS224 - Full Stack Application Development
-# 🎟️ EventPro — End-to-End Event Lifecycle & Ticketing Platform
+# EventPro — End-to-End Event Lifecycle & Ticketing Platform

 A full-stack web application for managing events from creation to ticket delivery.
 EventPro supports three user roles — **Attendees**, **Organizers**, and **Admins** — each with their own dedicated dashboard and feature set.